-This contains the intro from a May 2011 post, which contained a long Q&A that I conducted with Roy for the http://www.jazz.com website.
-After that, I’ve posted the full proceedings of a Downbeat Blindfold Test that Roy did with me in January 2016.
+This is updated from the original May 2011 post, which contained the intro included herein and a long Q&A that I conducted with Roy for the http://www.jazz.com website.
+I subsequently posted the full proceedings of a Downbeat Blindfold Test that Roy did with me in January 2016.

 This evening, trumpeter Roy Hargrove brings his working quintet (Justin Robinson-alto sax; Sullivan Fortner-piano; Ameen Saleem-bass; Montez Coleman-drums) into the Village Vanguard to launch a two-week run.
 He’s morphed gracefully from young lion to esteemed veteran, is one of most singular trumpet stylists out there, and has incubated no small number of next generation movers and shakers in his bands over the last 15 years, and yet gets less dap from the jazz media than his abilities, conceptual daring, and body of work would merit.